chriskrycho/v5.chriskrycho.com/site/journal/2023/jj init.md

     changes: >
       Correcting my description of revision behavior per discussion with the maintainer.

+  - at: 2023-07-31T21:07:00-0700
+    changes: >
+      Starting to do some work on the introduction.

 draft: true

 ---

+{% callout %}

-Along with my experiment with [Mac-native text editors][experiment] over this vacation, I am going to spend some time learning [Jujutsu][jj].
+Some background: Along with my experiment with [Mac-native text editors][experiment] over a recent extended stretch of time off, I spent some time learning [Jujutsu][jj].
 Jujutsu is a new version control system from a software engineer at Google, which already (though tentatively) has a good future there as a next-gen development beyond Google’s history with Perforce, Piper, and Mercurial.
 I find it interesting both for the approach it takes and for its careful design choices in terms of both implementation details and user interface.
 Indeed, I think—hope!—it has a possible future as the [next generation of version control][next-gen-vcs].

 [experiment]: https://v5.chriskrycho.com/journal/trying-bbedit-and-nova/
 [jj]: https://github.com/martinvonz/jj#command-line-completion
 [next-gen-vcs]: https://v4.chriskrycho.com/2014/next-gen-vcs.html

+{% endcallout %}

 {% note %}